Boston Workplace Discrimination Attorneys

 - Failure to disclose admission for treatment of mental illness

-Discrimination is about making distinctions in favor of or against a particular thing.
-When discriminatory actions put employees at a disadvantage or create a hostile work environment, employers must be held accountable.
-Davis & Davis, P.C. can represent you in an employment law case if you have experienced discrimination in the workplace.
+Discrimination means making distinctions in favor of or against a particular group.
+When discriminatory actions disadvantage employees or create a hostile work environment, Massachusetts law allows workers to pursue accountability.
+Davis & Davis, P.C. represents clients in employment law cases who have faced discrimination in the workplace.

-Contact us online or call (978) 228-2262 to request representation from our employment law attorneys in Boston.
+Have you faced workplace discrimination?
+Contact us online or call (978) 228-2262 to speak with a discrimination attorney in Boston.

 Understanding the Statute of Limitations for Employment Discrimination

-In the Commonwealth of Massachusetts, you have 300 days to bring both federal and state claims.
-If you live in another state, your exact statute of limitations will depend on a variety of factors, but it could be as short as 180 days.
+In Massachusetts, you have 300 days to file federal and state discrimination claims.
+If you reside in another state, the specific deadline may vary, but it can be as short as 180 days.

 Illegal Discrimination: Disparate Treatment & Impact

-Most discrimination cases are about “disparate treatment.”
-This is a legal term that means a company is accused of treating a particular person in one of the protected groups less favorably because of his/her protected characteristic.
+Most discrimination cases focus on “disparate treatment,” meaning a company treats a person in a protected group less favorably because of their characteristic.